FlakM/blog/blog-static/content/posts/phantom_leak.md

 5. When you hear hoofbeats, think of horses, not zebras.
 More often then not, the problem is not in the FFI code, which has worked for years.
 5. Try to understand how the metrics are calculated - computers are complex, and over simplification has led me to the wrong conclusion.
 6. Don’t give up - the problem is there; you must find it.

+[^1]: It's a **bad joke**, I'm sorry.
+It's been pointed out to me that I should be more explicit about it.
+      And [u/memoryruins](https://www.reddit.com/r/rust/comments/1ekklj0/comment/lgl93io/) kindly pointed out that
+      memory leaks are possible in rust - even in safe rust by using [`mem::forget`](https://doc.rust-lang.org/1.80.0/std/mem/fn.forget.html#safety).
+Additionally, types like `String`, `Box`, `Rc` have [ways](https://doc.rust-lang.org/std/boxed/struct.Box.html?search=leak) to leak memory.

+      Nomicon *"The Dark Arts of Unsafe Rust"* has an amazing resource, [Leaking](https://doc.rust-lang.org/nomicon/leaking.html), on how and why we can get even more leaks.